 - Anal plug– to help stretch the anus slightly before sex.

-- The receiving partner should always control the pace and degree of penetration during anal sex, at least until things become more easy and familiar with experience.
+- The receiving partner should always control the pace and degree of penetration during anal sex, at least until things become more easy and familiar with the experience.

 Anti-bacterial sex toy cleaner.